 The Pros and Cons of Polarized Sunglasses

-So, what are these beneficial effects we speak of?
-Let’s take a look:
+What are these beneficial effects?
+Let’s take a look!

 - Safer daytime driving: Reducing windshield glare, and glare bouncing off of other cars, makes driving safer and easier, as light is not reflecting into your eyes.